wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     Compare: 1964 No 134 s 52(1); 1977 No 68 s 7(1)

+    Section 176: amended, on 1 July 2013, by [section 413][451] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 176: amended, on 24 March 1995, by section 10 of the Reserve Bank of New Zealand Amendment Act 1995 (1995 No 5).

-##### 177 Time limit for prosecutions
+##### 177 Time for filing charging document

-*   Despite [section 14][681] of the Summary Proceedings Act 1957, an information for an offence against this Act may be laid,---
+*   Despite anything to the contrary in [section 25][685] of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Act,---

-    *   (a) in the case of an offence against [section 28][36] or [section 30][38], within 3 years from the time when the matter of the information arose; or
+    *   (a) in the case of an offence against [section 28][36] or [30][38], ends on the date that is 3 years after the date on which the offence was committed; or

-    *   (b) in any other case, within 6 years from the time when the matter of the information arose.
+    *   (b) in any other case, ends on the date that is 6 years after the date on which the offence was committed.

-    Section 177: substituted, on 21 August 2003, by [section 45][682] of the Reserve Bank of New Zealand Amendment Act 2003 (2003 No 46).
+    Section 177: replaced, on 1 July 2013, by [section 413][451] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 178 Evidence